Financial Aid

 When will I get my financial aid refund?

-After the initial refund, for the remainder of the 2021-22 aid year (through spring quarter 2022), Skagit Valley College will disburse financial aid funds once a week, usually on Wednesday.
+Skagit Valley College disburses financial aid funds twice a week, usually Tuesdays and Thursdays.
 Please allow additional time to receive the funding in your BankMobile accounts or mailed paper checks.

 Please ensure your mailing address is up to date in ctcLink.
 For more information, visit “Resources for Students” on our ctcLink homepage, www.skagit.edu/ctcLink.